• Skip to primary navigation

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-Milk, dark and white chocolate – for the best result, use good quality ingredients.
-Use chocolate you enjoy eating.
+• Milk, dark and white chocolate – for the best result, use good quality chocolate, one that is designed for melting.
+We use a quality cooking chocolate for this recipe.

-Desiccated coconut – desiccated is dried and finely ground coconut, available in supermarkets.
+• Desiccated coconut – desiccated is dried and finely ground unsweetened coconut, available in supermarkets.
 It is not the same as shredded or flaked coconut.

 Pieces of rocky road sitting on a white cloth.